Pat Condell: Comedy

 After moving back to the United Kingdom from Canada, Condell performed alternative comedy shows during the 1980s and 1990s.
 His first performance on stage was at the age of 32 in a comedy sketch called Mountbatten's Plimsoll.
 He also wrote poetry and appeared in the Poetry Olympics at the Young Vic Theatre in 1982, which led to a job writing weekly poems for the Time Out magazine.
 Condell was described at the time as "a manic gimlet-eyed, crop-haired poet" in Drama: The Quarterly Theatre Review book.
-He then performed on the London alternative comedy circuit for several years (originally under the name Eddie Zibin).
-He also performed at the Tunnel Club, next to the Blackwall Tunnel, where he describes the audience as a "nightmare;" bottles and glasses were thrown at him, and one person attempted to cut the microphone lead with a pair of garden shears.
+He performed at the Tunnel Club, next to the Blackwall Tunnel, where he describes the audience as a "nightmare;" bottles and glasses were thrown at him, and one person attempted to cut the microphone lead with a pair of garden shears.
 Condell was a performer at The Comedy Store in the Cutting Edge team, with whom he performed at the Edinburgh Fringe in 1991.
 That year Condell was the winner of a Time Out Comedy Award.

 From 1991 to 1994 Condell was a regular panellist on BBC Radio 1's Loose Talk.
 During the mid-1990s, he was performing over 200 times a year.
 Due to the late nights and regular travelling he decided to start writing for other comedians, while still doing the occasional performance.
-In 1991 he performed comedy sketches with other comedians at the Duke of York's Theatre in a show put on to raise funds for Amnesty.

 Condell's 1996 play Barry Sorts It Out was given a negative review in the Financial Times, which described it as "a sordid East End comedy" which "repeats ad nauseam the same gag."
 The reviewer concluded that it is "a play with all the bite of a set of joke-shop fangs."

 His 2006 stand-up show Faith Hope and Sanity, subtitled "A Few Jokes About Religion Before It Kills Us All," was a platform for his comedy and atheist beliefs.
 "This is the first time I've set out to write a show in order to say something, rather than just as a vehicle for stand-up" he said of the show.
 He performed the show at London's Etcetera Theatre.
 Chortle gave Condell's 2006 show a negative review, noting that Condell is covering familiar territory but "is not quite up to the job," and observing that Condell's material was delivered "with very little variation in pace or tone, ... with the feel of a lecture" and "no structure, no building up to a passionate, climactic conclusion, no ebb and flow of storytelling."
 Chortle concluded that "Condell is still going through the motions."